lukkeutgens/Homelab/proxmox/installation.md

 2. When done click `>...
 Upgrade` and a console will open to update the full Proxmox node.
 Sometimes you will need to reboot.
 Close the console and reboot from the Proxmox-UI.

 ### 2. Storage
-I have an external 4TB SSD which I will use for bare-metal backups and a Synology NAS for the VM backups.
+I have an external 4TB SSD which I will use for bare-metal backups.
+> I also have a Synology DS420+ NAS but I'll need to buy first an extra HD because there is not enough room left

 #### Setup External SSD
 After connecting to the Slimbook, see which one it is and format it to EXT4 format.
 So open the shell from Proxmox: